ahmedelbrawany/snake-and-apples/README.md

 	Have fun...
 # Note
-	the game is still uder development and is not finished yet.
+	the game is still under development and is not finished yet.